The instructions below are specifically for the Aergrind but the general principle is the same for the Feld47 grinder.

 The dial lid of your Aergrind is numbered to help you register and record what grind setting you are on within any full turn of the dial-lid.
 The dial-lid can make many full turns out from the burrs closed position, but most coffee grinding should take place within the first 4 full rotations.

-When the crank/ handle arm is in place, the bottle-opener pointer will indicate the setting number within each full dial –lid rotation.
+When the crank arm/handle is in place, the bottle-opener pointer will indicate the setting number within each full dial lid rotation.
 The burrs are closed when flush, showing between 12 and 1 in the pointer.

 Worldwide, everyone makes coffee to different recipes and with different roasts so use the above instruction diagram as a starter guide to what grind setting works for what brew method.

-- Manual cleaning with a dry brush dry or lightly damp cloth only.
+Manually clean with a dry brush.
 To lower the inner burr for cleaning, with the crank arm in place, continue to turn the dial lid anticlockwise until the steel shaft nut gripped by the lid comes almost completely unscrewed.
 Doing this will lower the inner burr for access.
 Eventually the shaft nut and lid will lift off and the shaft will remain with a small black o-ring preventing it from dropping out completely through the bearings.

-- If you wish to take things further than a brush clean, use cleaners such as Urnex Grindz / Puly Verde so the wear on the burrs is minimized.
-You could grind a small amount of dry rice through the system occasionally as an emergency / cheaper alternative but long term the rice is harder on the burrs than either Grindz / Puly Verde.
-Don’t put the Aergrind in the dishwasher and don’t run it under the tap - it isn't going to rust (anodized aluminium, nor stainless steel nor black steel parts) but it's not guaranteed against fire or flood!
+If you wish to take things further than a brush clean, use cleaners such as Urnex Grindz/Puly Verde so the wear on the burrs is minimized.
+You could grind a small amount of dry rice through the system occasionally as an emergency/cheaper alternative but long term the rice is harder on the burrs than either Grindz / Puly Verde.

 The Aergrind uses a near press fit for the outer burr and the alignment of both burrs takes us some time.
 So please do not unscrew/adjust the side grub screw or the shaft screw - changing either of these will move the burrs out of alignment and void your warranty.
 Burrs can be replaced by us, but the rated life expectancy is over 200KG of coffee.